-CSU, MC (D2) new job-specific knowledge and skills.
+This course is a supervised internship in computer and information technology occupations.
+Internships are courses in which students demonstrate knowledge and skills learned in the classroom in a real work situation, while developing new job-specific knowledge and skills.
 Internships also help students better understand an occupation, and to gauge their interest and compatibility with a specific career.
 Students can earn up to 8 units per semester (for a total of 16 combined Work Experience units).